-Amounts recognised as due are credited to the Comprehensive Income and Expenditure Statement until conditions attaching to the grant or contribution have been satisfied.
+Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors.
+When conditions are satisfied, the grant or contribution is credited to the Comprehensive Income and Expenditure Statement.
 Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset acquired using the grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.